Support for employers to help their employees access Paid Parental Leave.

 Paid Parental Leave scheme Employer Toolkit

-The Employer Toolkit can assist employers, human resources staff, accountants and tax practitioners prepare for their role in the Paid Parental Leave scheme.
+The Employer Toolkit can help employers prepare for their role in the Paid Parental Leave scheme.

 Top myths about the Paid Parental Leave scheme for employers

-Let’s debunk some of the common myths you might come across as an employer about the Paid Parental Leave scheme.
+As an employer there are some common myths you might come across about the scheme.

 Supporting Working Parents website

-Find out about your legal obligations to employees who are pregnant, employees on parental leave and working parents on the Supporting Working Parents website.
+Find additional information about your legal obligations on the Supporting Working Parents website.